Netatalk/netatalk/doc/manual/Configuration.md

-Netatalk includes a nifty filesystem change event (FCE) mechanism where afpd processes notify interested listeners about certain filesystem event by UDP network datagrams.
+Netatalk includes a nifty filesystem change event (FCE) mechanism where afpd processes notify interested listeners about certain filesystem events by UDP network datagrams.

-For the format of the UDP packets and for an example C application that demonstrates how to use these in a listener, take a look at the Netatalk source file `bin/misc/fce.c`.
+This feature is disabled by default.
+To enable it, set the **fce listener** option in afp.conf to the hostname or IP address of the host that should listen for FCE events.

+Netatalk distributes a simple FCE listener application called **fce_listen**.
+It will print out any UDP datagrams received from the AFP server.
+Its source code also serves as documentation for the format of the UDP packets.

+### FCE v1

 The currently supported FCE v1 events are: